desihub/fiberassign/doc/usage.rst

        --out out_merged

 There are several built-in tools for doing quality assurance of the resulting assignment.
-One of these is the `fba_run_qa` script.
+One of these is the :ref:`script_fba_run_qa` script.
 This will compute the per-tile counts for the different target types and write these to JSON file (by default named "qa.json" in the output directory):

 .. include:: _static/fba_run_qa.inc